?convergence

 model <- update(model1, control = lmerControl(optCtrl = list(maxfun = 100000))) model2

-- Last, we can simplify the model by reducing random effects. ### Other Tools
+- Last, we can simplify the model by removing random effects that do not appear to be detectable.

 Troubleshooting LMM model failures is difficult.
-One thing that helps is to browse through your data and make sure it looks like what you expect, and that your expectations of the variables are how R seem them as well.
+One thing that helps is to browse through your data and ensure it looks like what you expect, and that your expectations of the variables align with their reperesentation in R.

 .